 “Wrote that out at John’s one day…the sun was shining,” Paul remembered in 1984, adding: “influenced by The Lovin’ Spoonful.”
 He elaborates further in his book “Many Years From Now”: "It was really very much a nod to The Lovin’ Spoonful’s ‘Daydream,’ the same traditional, almost trad-jazz feel.
 That was our favorite record of theirs.
 ‘Good Day Sunshine’ was me trying to write something similar to ‘Daydream.’
 John and I wrote it together at Kenwood, but it was basically mine, and he helped me with it."

 Twelve hours later, at 2:30 pm on June 9th, 1966, they returned to EMI Studio Two to put the finishing touches on the song.
-A number of overdubs and “drop-ins” commenced, one being a whole new drum track from Ringo which was to be played simultaneously with what he performed on the rhythm track the previous day.
+The next overdub was Ringo adding a whole new drum performance on track four, which was to be played simultaneously with what he performed on the rhythm track the previous day.
 This new performance consisted of cymbal crashes, syncopated drum accents, snare beats and stick-tapping, Paul adding a whole new piano part on this track as well that included the boogie-style run heard after the lyric "Then we lie beneath a shady tree."

 The final day of mixing for the album took place on June 22nd, 1966 in the control room of EMI Studio Three.
-Both the mono and stereo mix of “Good Day Sunshine” (the correct title being indicated at this point) were performed on this day by Martin, Emerick and 2nd engineer Jerry Boys.
+Both the mono and stereo mixes of “Good Day Sunshine” (the correct title being indicated at this point) were performed on this day by George Martin, Geoff Emerick and 2nd engineer Jerry Boys.
 The stereo mix has the rhythm track panned to the left channel while the instrumental overdubs are in the right channel.
-All vocals are centered in the mix except for the ending harmonies which bounce between the two channels for good effect.
+All vocals are centered in the mix except for the ending harmonies which bounce between both channels for good effect.

-Paul’s “World Tour” of 1989/1990 included the song as well, resulting in it being recorded and released as the b-side of the live version of “Birthday” to commemorate John Lennon’s 50th birthday.
+Paul’s “World Tour” of 1989/1990 also included the song, resulting in it being recorded and released as the b-side of the live version of “Birthday” to commemorate John Lennon’s 50th birthday.
 Surprisingly, this live version of “Good Day Sunshine” did not appear on the resulting “Tripping The Live Fantastic” album of November, 1990.

 Song Structure and Style

-The four-measure introduction is actually the simplest section of the song consisting of eighth-note E chords played on piano and bass guitar building in anticipation of what is to follow.
+The four-measure introduction is actually the simplest section of the song, consisting of eighth-note E chords played on piano and bass guitar building in anticipation of what is to follow.
 This seems to be establishing the footing for the listener for the complex chorus that follows.
 The fourth measure of the intro brings triplet rolls of the snare drum along with an abrupt overdubbed cymbal swell to signal the emergence of that first chorus, this entire intro appropriately portraying the sudden burst of light from a bright new sunrise.

-The traditional use of a ‘Beatles break’ (first heard way back in 1962’s “Love Me Do”) appears at the end of the sixth measure of the chorus to highlight Paul’s lyric “I need to laugh.”
+The traditional use of a "Beatles break" (first heard way back in 1962’s “Love Me Do”) appears at the end of the sixth measure of the chorus to highlight Paul’s lyric “I need to laugh.”
 This segues into the first eight-measure verse and thus reveals the signature key of the song – A major.
 The drums then switch from the march-like quarter-note snare beats to a regular-but-simplistic swing beat, the overdubbed piano from Paul playing a falling riff to fill the gap after the first lyric is sung.
-Paul sings the verse solo to contrast from the gorgeous harmonies in the choruses.
+Paul sings the verse solo as contrast to the gorgeous harmonies in the choruses.

-A third chorus then appears complete with the overdubbed drums of the second occurrence.
+A third chorus then appears, complete with the overdubbed drums of the second occurrence.
 This is followed by a full vocal verse as was heard toward the beginning of the song only with new lyrics.
 The only difference in arrangement is the appearance of handclaps on the two- and four-beats of each measure, not to mention John’s voice being heard saying "She do!" after Paul's line “she feels good” in the fifth measure.
-The rather obvious edit to the overdubbed piano track in the eighth measure completes the final verse.
+The rather obvious edit on the overdubbed piano track in the eighth measure completes the final verse.

 Paul, no doubt with the help of George Martin, is in full control of proceedings.
 His vocal work is deliberate and focused, creating the desired atmosphere.
 His dual piano tracks are also suitable for the occasion but not too flamboyant to distract from the harmonies.
 Three cheers also go to George Martin for his always-appropriate piano solo and arrangement of harmonies.

-George Harrison shows himself adept at bass guitar for the first of two tracks on the album (“She Said She Said” being the other) as well as with his spot-on harmony vocals.
+George Harrison shows himself adept at bass guitar as well as with his spot-on harmony vocals.
 John’s distinctive voice is also quite apparent on the track, his delivery flawless.
 Ringo goes over and above with not one but two drum tracks superimposed on top of each other to good effect.

 The happy-go-lucky lyrics are quite self-explanatory, the heaviness of the times leaving Paul with a “need to laugh,” a “sunny day” giving him just the fix he needs.
 Of course, being “in love” also helps.
 The Lovin’ Spoonful hit at the time of release, “Summer In The City,” may have expressed irritation because of the hot weather, but Paul doesn’t mind that the sun ‘burns his feet as they touch the ground.’
 After all, he and his girl will find relief “beneath a shady tree” making love.
 A touch of conceit is made apparent in the line “she knows she’s looking fine,” but that doesn’t spoil the mood one bit as he finishes off the lyric with “I’m so proud to know that she is mine.”
 It’s summer in London and all is right with the world!

 On August 8th, 1966, the eleven track “Revolver” album was released in the US, side two beginning with "Good Day Sunshine."
 Its happy irresistibility secured it much airplay on American radio stations at the time, this trend continuing on oldies stations to this day.
-This American version of the "Revolver" album got a compact disc release on January 21st, 2014, with both the mono and stereo versions contained on a single CD.
+The American version of the "Revolver" album got a compact disc release on January 21st, 2014, with both the mono and stereo versions contained on a single CD.

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
-These tape cartidges did not have the capability to include entire albums, so two truncated four-song versions of "Revolver" were released in this portable format, "Good Day Sunshine" being on one of these.
+These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "Revolver" were released in this portable format, "Good Day Sunshine" being on one of them.
 These "Playtapes" are highly collectable today.

 Although not originally released as a single, it did get released as such on January 24th, 1996 as the b-side to another “Revolver” track, “Here, There And Everywhere.”
 This release was on Capitol’s Cema series “For Jukeboxes Only” and was printed on yellow vinyl.